djslzx/aqf-rust/README.md

 `d` represents the number of occupied quotients in the interval `[i+1, j]`; that is, between `i` and `j` and excluding `i`. `O_j` is computed as the `d`-th runend in `Q` after `i+0_i`.

 ### Insertions
-Insertions will modify offsets in different ways depending on how the inserted elements extend existing runs or create new ones.
+Insertions will modify offsets in different ways depending on whether an inserted element's home slot is empty and whether the inserted elements extend existing runs or create new ones.

+> #### We only increment non-negative offsets
-> Note that at insert time, we only increment those offsets that are already non-negative.
+> At insert time, we only increment those offsets that are already non-negative.
 A negative offset will either remain negative or become zero, but because zero offsets and negative offsets are represented the same way (as zeros), we need not track this transition explicitly.

-Let `x` be the element we are inserting, with `q = quot(x)`.

-If the home slot `q` is empty, then there is no runend at `q`, so there can't be a non-negative offset pointing to it.
-Therefore, we don't need to increment offsets in the case that we add a new run to an empty home slot.

-If the home slot `q` is taken, then we find the runend `r = rank_select(q)`.
-If `q` is occupied, then `r` marks the end of `q`'s run.
-If `q` is not occupied, then `r` marks the end of the last run before `q`.
-In both cases, the remainder for `x` should be inserted at `r+1`.
-To prepare the ground for this insertion, we find `u`, the first unused slot after `r`, and shift forward (by 1) the remainders and runends in the interval `[r+1, u-1]`, along with their associated offsets.
-This frees up a slot at `u`.

-If `q` is unoccupied, we create a new run.
-To do this, we set the runend bit at `r+1`, set the occupied bit at `q`, and deal with any offsets pointing to `r`.
-Creating a new run shifts offsets in two cases:
- - If `q % 64 = 0`, then the block containing `q` should have its offset set to `r+1 - (q - (q mod 64))`.
- - If a block whose first slot is unoccupied has its offset pointing to `r` before the insertion, this offset should be incremented.
-In other words, any _unowned offsets_ pointing to `r` should be incremented.

 > #### Owned and unowned offsets
 > If a block `B`'s offset points to the runend for `B[0]`, then we call `B.offset` _owned_.
 If, instead, `B`'s offset points to the runend of the last runend in a block before `B`, then we say that `B.offset` is _unowned_.